 Quick light coals are fast to light, but you should wait until it has stopped sparkling before placing it on the foil.
-Placing it earlier could mean that you will be smoking charcoal fumes before you begin to enjoy your flavored shisha.
+Placing it earlier will cause you to smoke charcoal fumes before you begin enjoying your flavored shisha.

-Natural coals on the other hand take longer to light but are chemical free and thus preferred by experienced smokers.
+On the other hand, natural coals take longer to light but are chemical free and thus preferred by experienced smokers.
 Use your cooker or torch lighter, and wait until it is glowing hot before placing it on the foil.

 Now that everything else is done, all that’s left to do it to connect your hose.
 First place the grommet into the hole and then attach your hookah hose.

-Start sucking air through the hose gently to give time to your molasses to heat up gently and to prevent the top molasses from burning and spoiling the taste of the rest of your shisha.
+Start inhaling through the hose gently to give time to your molasses to heat up gradually and to prevent the top molasses from burning and spoiling the taste of the rest of your shisha.

 For super fun smoking sessions, we recommend sharing it with friends.